 (See Power Point presentation provided by Simon Lewis (Consultant Anaesthetist and NBT Lead for pre-op assessment for further details.)

-It is increasing important that all referrals (particularly to surgical specialities) should now include the following up to date information (preferably done at time of referral or at minimum within the last 6 months)
+It is important that all referrals (particularly to surgical specialities) should now include the following up to date information (preferably done at time of referral or at minimum within the last 6 months)

 Addressing these operative risk factors in primary care prior to referral or whilst awaiting first out patient appointment would be hugely beneficial to patients and secondary care colleagues.